 Home Care - Introduction of Self-Directed Support was to enable choice and flexibility in how people receive their care and should not incur additional costs.
 However, there is an inability to reduce the current, limited, in-house service provision.
-An internal audit was presented to the Orkney IJB Audit Committee on 19 November 2019 to highlight the issues and to ensure that there are correct policies and procedures in place.
+An internal audit report was presented to the Orkney IJB Audit Committee on 19 November 2019 which highlighted 8 recommendations which will strengthen policies and procedures.